ALIGN3D™ Lapiplasty® Clinical Study

 - Study Design: This study is a prospective, multicenter, unblinded study and will enroll up to 200 patients, aged 14 to 58 years, at up to 15 clinical sites in the United States.

 - Objectives: The post-market study is designed to evaluate the ability of the Lapiplasty® Procedure to consistently and reliably correct all three dimensions of the bunion deformity and maintain the correction following accelerated return to weight-bearing.
 The study’s primary endpoint is radiographic recurrence of the bunion deformity at 24 months follow up.
 Secondary endpoints include change in three-dimensional radiographic alignment; clinical radiographic healing; time to start of weight-bearing in a boot and in shoes; pain; quality of life; and range of motion of the big toe joint.

 ClinicalTrials.gov Identifier: NCT03740282

-Lapiplasty® 3D Bunion Correction™ is NOT An Investigational Device and has been cleared by the FDA.
+Lapiplasty® 3D Bunion Correction™ is NOT An Investigational Device.
 Click here for more information

 Where are the clinical study sites?

 UT Southwestern Medical Center